bronhy/google-my-business-php-client/README.md

 ## Semantic Versioning

-Do notice that google is not following semantic versioning [rfc] https://semver.org/ with this library.
+Do notice that google is not following semantic versioning RFC https://semver.org/ with this library.
 Since this package reflects the google versioning make sure that you lock to your version.

 ```